cosmos/ibc/spec/ics-23-standard-accumulator/README.md

 #### Proof verification

+The `verifyMembership` function verifies a proof that an element has been added to an accumulator.

 ```coffeescript
 verifyMembership(AccumulatorRoot root, AccumulatorProof proof, Element elem) -> boolean
 ```

+The `verifyNonMembership` function verifies a proof that an element has not been added to an accumulator.

 ```coffeescript
 verifyNonMembership(AccumulatorRoot root, AccumulatorProof proof, Element elem) -> boolean